Skip to Content

 Portrait image of large BBQ prawns or shrimp with grilled watermelon served on a black plate

-The first thing to say is that the line down the back of a prawn it is not a vein and it is not poop.
+The first thing to say is that the line down the back of a prawn is not a vein, and it is not "poop".

-It will do you no harm and it has no flavour or texture.
+It will do you no harm, and it has no flavour, if it is particularly prominent, it may be a little gritty.

 This kinda spoils the "aesthetic" for me.

-As a result, I would make a small cut in along near the head of the prawn where the “vein” usually sits.
+As a result, I would make a small cut near the head of the prawn where the "vein" usually sits.

 Square image of large BBQ prawns or shrimp with grilled watermelon served on a black plate